Discover more from Entre Nous

 But for whatever reason, there are just certain tasks in my life that I struggle to make myself do.
 And I know I’m not alone in this.

-Every day I speak to clever, articulate women who struggle with taking action on their goals.
 Because knowing what steps to take is only half of the battle; making yourself follow through is what actually brings the results.

 Maybe this all sounds familiar.
 We buy planners and scheduling apps.
 We write endless to-do lists everywhere.
 We block out time in our calendars to just show up and do it, and then we let ourselves down, again and again.
 In French they call it to poser un lapin: (literally: to lay down a rabbit 🐰) It means to be disregarded; stood up.